jpnauta/ultimate-todo/README.md

 | Create internal reports                                 | ?                                                      | ?                           | ?                           |
 | Live environment monitoring                             | ?                                                      | ?                           | ?                           |

-A good project should also follow the guidelines of [The Twelve Factor app](https://12factor.net/).
+A good project should also follow the principles of [The Twelve Factor app](https://12factor.net/).

 For personal reason, I also wish to use this project to experiment with some new tech.
 This includes: